 Can use AI and Still Get a Patent?

-This article discusses potential pitfalls of using AI when creating an invention.
+This article discusses potential pitfalls of using artificial intelligence (AI) when creating an invention.

 Table of Contents